Symmetry preserving parameterization schemes: The general idea

 Parameterizations based on Lie symmetries appear to have been first investigated for the Navier--Stokes equations.
 It was gradually realized that the consideration of symmetries plays a key role in the construction of subgrid scale models for the Navier--Stokes equations to allow for realistic simulations of flow evolution.
 See~\cite{ober97Ay,ober00Ay} for a further discussions on this subject.
 The approach involving symmetries for the design of local closure schemes, was later extended in~\cite{raza06Ay,raza07Ay,raza07By} in order to incorporate also the second law of thermodynamics into the consideration.

-For an arbitrary system of differential equations, this approach can be sketched as follows: First, determine the group of Lie symmetries of the model to be investigated.
+For an arbitrary system of differential equations, this approach can be sketched as follows: First, determine the Lie symmetry group~$G$ (resp.\ the corresponding Lie invariance algebra~$\mathfrak g$) of the model to be investigated.
 For common models of hydro-thermodynamics these computations were already carried out and results can be found in collections like~\cite{ibra95Ay}.
-Subsequently, determine the differential invariants of this group.
+Subsequently, determine the differential invariants of the group~$G$.
 If the left hand side of system~\eqref{eq:generaldea} is formulated in terms of these invariants by an adequate choice of the function $f$, it is guaranteed that the parameterized system will admit the same group of point symmetries as the unfiltered system.
 Usually this leads to classes of differential equations rather than to a single model.
 That is, among all models constructed this way it is be possible to select those which also satisfy other desired physical and mathematical properties.

 The procedure outlined above can be viewed as a special application of techniques of \textit{inverse group classification}.
 Inverse group classification starts with a prescribed symmetry group and aims to determine the entire class of differential equations admitting the given group as a symmetry group \cite{ovsi82Ay}.
 Thus, in \cite{ober97Ay,ober00Ay,raza06Ay,raza07Ay,raza07By} it is assumed that the closure scheme for the subgrid scale terms leads to classes of differential equations admitting the complete Lie symmetry group of the Navier--Stokes equations.
 From the mathematical point of view, this assumption is justified as filtering (or averaging) of the Navier--Stokes equations introduces a turbulent friction term among the viscous friction term that already appears in the unfiltered equations.
-That is, filtering does not principally perturbs the structure of the Navier--Stokes equations.
+That is, filtering does not principally perturb the structure of the Navier--Stokes equations.
 However, this assumption may not be as well justified if a model is chosen, where filtering leads to terms of forms not already included in the unfiltered model.
-In such cases, it may be more straightforward to solve the parameterization problem by inverse group classification only with respect to particular subgroups of the symmetry group of the initial model.
+In such cases, it may be more straightforward to solve the parameterization problem by inverse group classification only with respect to particular subgroups of the Lie symmetry group~$G$ of the initial system~$\mathcal S$ of differential equations.
+The selection of proper subgroups of~$G$ can be realized involving physical arguments.